Entering the Way

 Dokusan and Individual Practice meetings

-Brief individual meetings with a senior dharma teacher, a Dharma Holder, or a Guiding (fully transmitted) teacher (dokusan) are offered regularly at some weekly practice periods and at all daylong and multi-day practice periods.
+Brief individual meetings with a senior dharma teacher or a guiding (transmitted) teacher (dokusan) are offered regularly at some weekly practice periods and at all daylong and multi-day practice periods.
 (Dokusan is a Japanese word that literally means “going alone to the teacher.”)
-Once your practice is established you can also make an appointment with a teacher outside of the regular practice periods, in person, by telephone or by video conference.
+Once your practice is established you can also make an appointment with a teacher outside of the regular practice periods, in person, by telephone or by videoconference.
 In individual meetings and dokusan, you can ask any questions or discuss matters related to your practice of zazen.

-Within Boundless Way Zen, we encourage committed students to do interviews (dokusan) with all of the Guiding (fully transmitted) teachers and senior dharma teachers.
-At some point, however, it is wise to enter into a primary relationship with one fully transmitted teacher or with a Dharma Holder.
+Within Boundless Way Zen, we encourage committed students to do interviews (dokusan) with all of the guiding (transmitted) teachers and senior dharma teachers.
+At some point, however, it is wise to enter into a primary relationship with one transmitted teacher.
 This primary teacher-student relationship is called shoken, which in Japanese literally means, “seeing one another.”
 The shoken relationship in Boundless Way is not meant to be exclusive.
 We encourage shoken students to continue to study with all our teachers as well as to visit with teachers in other sanghas.
 Shoken does mean that one has committed to checking in with and seeking guidance from a specific person.
 (You can read more about shoken here.)

 Boundless Way Zen is a community of people committed to waking up to their lives through Zen practice.
 Sangha is a word that means “community of practitioners” in Sanskrit.
 Besides attendance at weekly and all-day practice periods and sesshins, you can become involved in the BWZ sangha in a number of ways.

 Boundless Way is sustained financially by donations.
 All contributions go to a central account, and return to individual practice groups as rent and money for supplies and projects.
-The two independent affiliates (Boundless Way Temple and the Greater Boston Zen Center) are self-supporting financially, and contribute a yearly affiliation fee to Boundless Way Zen.
+The three independent affiliates (Boundless Way Temple, Great Heartland Temple, and Greater Boston Zen Center) are self-supporting financially, and contribute a yearly affiliation fee to Boundless Way Zen.
 Dana is a Sanskrit word that means “generosity” and is meant to be an expression of gratitude for the teachings and the community.

 Becoming a Member

+Instructions and a form for becoming a member of our parent organization, Boundless Way Zen, are here.
 If you are moved to join, you will be able to help with making decisions about the direction of the organization.
 You can vote at the annual membership meeting, and, after 6 months, you can be nominated for the Leadership Council, which works with the teachers in making financial and organizational decisions.
 Even if you are not yet a member, you can attend membership meetings and any leadership council meeting.
-For the sake of information and transparency, all minutes of leadership meetings are shared with anyone who is interested.
+For the sake of information and transparency, all minutes of BWZ leadership meetings are shared with anyone who is interested.

 Helping with Weekly Practice Periods